conneroisu/cpre281-finalproj/README.md

 ## Schematics

-Control Unit Schematic:
+### Control Unit Schematic

+The following is the schematic for the control unit of the MIPS processor.

 ![[Pasted image 20240503123506.png]]

-Register File:
+### Register File

+The following is the schematic for the register file of the MIPS processor.

 ![[Pasted image 20240503124247.png]]

-Data Memory:
+### Data Memory

+The following is the schematic for the data memory of the MIPS processor.

 ![[Pasted image 20240503124336.png]]

-ALU Control:
+### ALU Control

+The following is the schematic for the ALU control of the MIPS processor.

 ![[Pasted image 20240503124621.png]]

-Program Counter Control:
+### Program Counter Control

+The following is the schematic for the program counter control of the MIPS processor.

 ![[Pasted image 20240503124717.png]]

-ALU:
+### ALU

+The following is the schematic for the ALU of the MIPS processor.

 ![[Pasted image 20240503124838.png]]

-Instruction Memory:
+### Instruction Memory

+The following is the schematic for the instruction memory of the MIPS processor.

 ![[Pasted image 20240503124956.png]]

-Program Counter:
+### Program Counter

+The following is the schematic for the program counter of the MIPS processor.
 ![[Pasted image 20240503125021.png]]

+### Waveform

-Waveform of the Processor from modelsim/questasim:
+The following is the wave form of the Processor from modelsim/questasim:

 ![[Pasted image 20240503131222.png]]

-## Tooling
+# Tooling

 First, as learned in CPRE381, I enjoy having test-benches for my code.